1. New to Payroll?

 12. Email Setup

-In Payroll 2019 click the Settings Icon and then click on the Email tab.
+In Big Red Book Payroll click the Settings Icon, and then click on the Email Settings tab.

 SMTP Server

-Choose this option to send emails directly from your email server.
+You can select this option if you wish to send emails directly from your email server, or from the likes of gmail, office365 etc.

-The ‘ISP Defaults’ button allows you to select the default SMTP server and port for some of the most common ISPs.
+The ‘ISP Defaults’ button allows you to select the default SMTP server and Port for some of the most common email providers e.g. gmail, office365 etc.

 Email Client